 Dermatitis and eczema are terms that are often used interchangeably.
-There are many different types and causes of eczema.
+These conditions can be classified as acute or chronic.

 The most important aspect of treatment is to identify and address the source of the condition.
 Once the source has been identified, your physician can make skin care recommendations and prescribe medications that can help to correct and control your condition.

 Self-care tips that may be suggested by your dermatologist:

 Our dermatologists have extensive experience treating all forms of eczema and have access to all the latest treatments.
 We also have clinical trials available if you need access to new potentially cutting-edge treatments.

 York, ME / Portland, ME - Now Open! / Beverly, MA / Burlington, MA / Gloucester, MA / Haverhill, MA / Hopkinton, MA / Newburyport, MA / North Andover, MA - Mass Ave / North Andover, MA - Turnpike / Marblehead, MA / Salem, MA / Bedford, NH / Concord, NH / Dover, NH / Exeter, NH / Londonderry, NH / Manchester, NH / Portsmouth, NH